5pideyy/Spidey_Notes/EPARC/UNIT 4.md

 - **Virtual Memory Overhead**: Excessive use of virtual memory (page faults) can degrade performance as data is swapped in and out of disk storage.

 ---

+### ==Influences of Instruction Sets==:

+1. **CISC (Complex Instruction Set Computing)**:

+    - **Example**: x86, Intel's 8086 and modern Intel/AMD processors.
+    - **Characteristics**:
+        - Large instruction set, with instructions that can perform multiple tasks.
+        - Variable-length instructions, which can make fetching and decoding more complex.
+        - Emphasis on reducing the number of instructions in a program.
+    - **Influences**:
+        - **Higher Code Density**: Since instructions are more complex, fewer instructions are required for performing complex tasks.
+        - **Complex Decoding**: The processor needs to handle a variety of instructions, which can lead to a more complex control unit.
+        - **Potential for Slower Execution**: Due to the complexity of instructions, not all CISC processors execute instructions in a single clock cycle.
+2. **RISC (Reduced Instruction Set Computing)**:

+    - **Example**: ARM, MIPS, PowerPC.
+    - **Characteristics**:
+        - Smaller set of simple instructions, with each instruction typically taking one clock cycle.
+        - Fixed-length instructions.
+        - More reliance on software optimization for complex tasks.
+    - **Influences**:
+        - **Faster Execution**: RISC instructions are designed to be executed in a single cycle, which can lead to higher performance in certain types of applications, especially when the instruction set is optimized for specific tasks.
+        - **Pipeline Efficiency**: Simpler instructions make it easier to implement efficient pipelines with less risk of pipeline stalls.
+        - **Larger Program Size**: RISC programs often require more instructions to perform the same tasks as CISC programs, leading to potentially larger code sizes.
+        - **Easier to Optimize**: Compilers can more easily optimize RISC code, leading to efficient use of the processor’s resources.